AUCOHL/Malice/README.md

 # Dependencies
 ## Running
 GTK+ 3.0 or higher.
+(Planning to statically link in macOS).

 ## Building
 Make, GTK+ 3.0 or higher, Vala 0.36.3 or higher.

 ### macOS
-Xcode is also needed, as well as [DylibBundler](https://github.com/auriamg/macdylibbundler).
+Xcode is also needed.

 # Usage
 ## Binaries